How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 A FinTech business model is a plan for a financial technology business; this includes operating strategy, revenue sources, and intended customer base.

-FinTech organizations generally adopt inclusive approaches to finance, enabling consumers to have apt access to a wide range of financial services and products.
 Furthermore, these services and products are available across mobile devices and don’t require a convoluted sign-up process.
 So, what determines a suitable business model?

 Before choosing a FinTech operation model that can complement your startups’ goal, it’s sacrosanct that you first highlight the following factors.
-After which, you should opt for a business model that aligns with them.

 Factors | Description |